BlauGroup/RNMC/Installation.md

 $ make help
 ```

-Note that the makefile uses the `gsl-config` utility to find headers and libraries for GSL.
+Note that the makefile uses the `pkg-config gsl` utility to find headers and libraries for GSL.
 If you are on a cluster and sqlite is not present, it can be built as follows:

 ```
 cd $HOME